 You choose how much to pay straight away and how much you want to pay each month.
 You’ll have to pay interest.

-- A Time to Pay arrangements is normally agreed by HMRC on a case-by-case basis and tailored to individual circumstances and liabilities.
+- A Time to Pay arrangement is normally agreed by HMRC on a case-by-case basis and tailored to individual circumstances and liabilities.